osgi/osgi-test/org.osgi.test.junit5/README.md

 ## Testing with `BundleContext`

 There are a number of operations that can be performed with or on the OSGi `BundleContext`.
-However, this is low level API risk exposing tests to side effects resulting from these operations.
+However, this is a low level API that risks exposing other tests to side effects resulting from these operations.
 Managing these side effects can results in large amounts of boiler plate code.

 ### `BundleContextExtension`

-The `BundleContextExtension` is designed to help in these scenarios by giving access to an instance of the BundleContext that is context aware and results in the necessary cleanup when a test ends.
-The following cleanup is performed at the end of each test:
+The `BundleContextExtension` is designed to help in these scenarios by giving access to an instance of the BundleContext that is context aware and results in the necessary cleanup when a test scope ends.
+The following cleanup is performed at the end of each test scope:

 - bundles installed with `installBundle` are uninstalled
 - services obtained from `getService` are returned